Thames Valley Buses: Alternative fuels

 In 2002 Courtney Coaches became the first bus company in Britain to operate a bus on 100% soya oil.
 Abingdon based company Regenatec converted an Optare Solo minibus to operate on the fuel, which gained the company appearances on Working Lunch and in The Daily Telegraph.
 The cost of conversion was around £3,500.
 Fuel savings of around 80% were reported, and this cost was paid back in eight months.
 In March 2007 Courtney director Bill Courtney-Smith and Regenatec director Mike Lawton were invited to 10 Downing Street by Prime Minister Tony Blair to demonstrate another converted vehicle at an environmental presentation.
 Bill Courtney-Smith later bought half shares in Regenatec when the company experienced financial trouble in early 2009.

 In May 2012 it was announced that as part of the government's Green Bus Fund initiative, Courtney had received funding to purchase two double-deck Hybrid electric buses.

+As of July 2026, Thames Valley's entire fleet consists of standard modern Diesel buses.